Tags

 Knowing when it’s time to outsource is a decision that’s unique to each business.
 There are two main scenarios where you know it might be time to outsource.

 2. On the other hand, you can proactively look at your business on a regular basis.
-If you know that your resources are limited or will be stretched soon, or if you have other areas of the business you need to prioritize above an in-house call center, then it’s time to look at outsourcing.
+If you know that your resources are limited or will be stretched soon, or if you have other areas of the business you need to prioritise above an in-house call centre, then it’s time to look at outsourcing.

 For example, Zak from Service Today, a plumbing and home repair company, has customers and business functions that are spread out across Australia.
 They’ve grown significantly in recent years, and were able to plan for that growth.

-They have customers and potential customers calling every day—and to handle these incoming calls, they have contact center teams in Australia and the Philippines.
+They have customers and potential customers calling every day—and to handle these incoming calls, they have contact centre teams in both Australia and the Philippines.

-(Technically, Service Today has a kind of “hybrid” BPO call center—they didn’t hire a third party to run their overseas contact center, but they did technically “outsource” by hiring overseas.
+(Technically, Service Today has a kind of “hybrid” BPO call centre—they didn’t hire a third party to run their overseas contact centre, but they did technically “outsource” by hiring overseas.
 Calls would primarily go to their Australia team, and any call overflow would be routed to their Philippines-based team.
 This allows them to support their core business, but keep things cost-effective.)

-A 6-step guide on outsourcing for call centers
+A 6-step guide on outsourcing for call centres

 1. Figure out what you need

-As I mentioned earlier, BPO companies can specialize in inbound or outbound calls, cater to different industries, and focus on different functions.
-So you might want to choose the best company that specializes in your needs.
+As I mentioned earlier, BPO companies can specialise in inbound or outbound calls, cater to different industries, and focus on different functions.
+So you might want to choose the best company that specialises in your needs.

 2. Choose the best service provider for your business